santhosh9528/HR-Analytics-PowerBI-Dashboard/README.md

 ---

-# 🔍 HR Analysis
+# 🔍 HR Business Analysis

-The dashboard allows users to investigate questions such as:
+The dashboards help answer questions such as:

-- How many employees are currently represented in the dataset?
+- How many employees are represented in the dataset?
 - How is the workforce distributed across departments?
 - Which job roles contain the most employees?
 - What is the demographic composition of the workforce?